HirokiHamaguchi/Initial_Placement_for_Fruchterman-Reingold_Force_Model_with_Coordinate_Newton_Direction/pull_request.md

 We estimate the necessary memory size for the optimization as follows.

+1. If we compute layout for a graph with 100'000 vertices for 100 iterations, it will takes about 55.5 hours with our laptop. (`(dim*|V|^2*iterations)/(computational speed per second) = (2*1e5^2*100)/1e7 = 200'000 seconds = 55.5 hours`.
+This method of estimation is broadly correct for smaller graphs.)
+Approximately this size would be the maximum size users would want to calculate.
-1. We used batch processing with a batch size of 500, i,e., the size of `delta` in the `_l_bfgs_fruchterman_reingold` is $500 \times 100000 \times 2$ when the number of vertices is 100,000 and `dim=2`.
+2. We used batch processing with a batch size of 500, i,e., the size of `delta` in the `_l_bfgs_fruchterman_reingold` is $500 \times 100000 \times 2$ when the number of vertices is 100,000 and `dim=2`.
-2. `delta`'s data type is `np.float64`, which requires 8 bytes.
+3. `delta`'s data type is `np.float64`, which requires 8 bytes.
-3. The memory size is $500 \times 100000 \times 2 \times 8 \approx 0.74$ GB.
+4. The memory size is $500 \times 100000 \times 2 \times 8 \approx 0.74$ GB.
-4. In most modern computers or runtime environments, this memory size is not a problem.
+5. In most modern laptops or runtime environments, this memory size is not a problem.

 #### 3D Graphs